VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 So, I honestly don't know what the pointing device of the future looks like.
 Maybe it involves a mix of a mouse, finger tracking, eye control, and joysticks?
 The use of [WiiMotes for projection mapping](https://www.youtube.com/watch?v=wEeVMEzOmac) shows that there is room for using different devices for different kinds of input though.
 Maybe it's more like the [non-game uses the Kinect](https://hackaday.com/2020/11/09/kinect-gave-us-a-preview-of-the-future-though-not-the-one-it-intended/) has gotten over it's post-lifetime?
 I'm not really sure.

-As for issues with current tech, mouse acceleration and touch pad responsiveness, and touch pad dead zone are all big problems and, like, I don't understand how that's a problem in 2020?
+As for issues with current tech, mouse acceleration and touch pad responsiveness, and touch pad dead zone are all big problems and, like, I don't understand how that's a problem in 2021?

 To give credit where credit is due, there have been minor changes that are trending positive, such as Logitech's MX Master Line with the infinite scroll wheels, and a general trend for reducing latency and increasing customization options of higher-end mice.

 Unfortunately, the drivers for configuring these options are still largely proprietary and anything but standardized, meaning making integration between brands and OS built-in support all but impossible.
 Of everything listed up to this point, I actually think this is the biggest problem.
 Without a consistent, extendable interface about the best that can be exposed is awkward hacks where joysticks are mapped as if they're on a full game controller or keys just mapped to a macro of keyboard keys or existing but unused keys like the F13 though F24 keys or scroll lock.
 This is a massive problem.
+More on that in a bit.

 #### Foot Controllers